 Warped kilns are extremely difficult to repair, and in many cases, will have to be replaced – at enormous cost, of course.
 However, there are two measures which may sometimes work:

-Otherwise, though, if your kiln has become warped, you need to call in the experts at Kiln Technologies.
+Otherwise, though, if your kiln has become warped, you need to call in the experts at Kiln Technology Company.

-Kiln Technology has plenty of kiln spares and extensive experience in repairs.
+Kiln Technology Company has plenty of kiln spares and extensive experience in repairs.
 Call us today!